-Small local producers and farmers gain a larger percentage in profit by selling directly through consumers and skipping the middleman.
-Otherwise known as wholesale retailers and large chain stores.
+Small local producers and farmers gain a larger percentage in profit by selling directly through consumers and skipping the middlemen (wholesale retailers and large chain stores).

-Meaning, if it weren’t for the expansion of farmer’s markets, small farmers and producers will cease to make any kind of livable income.
+Meaning, if it weren’t for the expansion of farmer’s markets, small farmers and producers would cease to make any kind of livable income.